• Skip to main content

 • Focus on the Controllables – Encourage actions they can control: effort, preparation, mindset.

-3. Be the Parent Every Team Needs
+3. Be the Type of Parent Every Team Needs

 Your presence can strengthen the entire team dynamic.